Want to Combat Stress or Burnout? Get Outside!

 Take a hike.
 Literally!
 Google your area and walking trails and you’re more than likely going to find some township or city trails you didn’t even know about.
 If you can’t find trails, find a local park with a track or walking path.
 Call a friend and take a walk together.
 If you have kids or a partner, set up some quality bonding time with them.
 Don’t forget your sunscreen and water!

 Explore.
 Take your kids to a new park or playground, take your dog for a long walk, or find a new neighborhood and take a walk around or go for a bike ride.

 Just leave the house or office.
 Take a book – no school-related work! – and go to the park or your backyard and put a blanket down and read outside.
 Hang out with friends on a porch or stoop and talk, instead of being cooped up indoors.
 Watch the sunset from your backyard, a rooftop, or a park – and then look for shooting stars after it gets dark.
 Take a walk at lunch instead of staying at your desk.
 All of these things will help you get some fresh air.
 You’ll be glad you got outside.

 Be creative.
 If you can’t get outside as much as you’d like, remember that even looking at nature scenes can be beneficial.
 Why not change your background screen or home screen of your computer to a calming nature scene or a place you’d love to visit?

 After you refocus, ease some of that tension, and you’re ready to get back to work, Thesis Editor can help you with any challenges you face, work-wise.
 We’ve been where you are and our team of editors and statisticians can assist you with projects, papers, and theses.
 While we cannot do the work for you, we can help provide you with guidance and feedback that can help you take your work to the next level.
-Contact us today to learn more! < How Close Reading Can Help Your Academic Writing How to Beat Back-to-School Nerves >
+Contact us today to learn more! < Self-Care During COVID-19 EndNote: An Introduction >